Exchange Students and Free Mover at HSBAWelcome!

 Bachelor: EUR 100 per credit or EUR 3.000 per semester (2 terms).

-You can choose courses from all undergraduate programmes – depending on prerequisites.
+You can choose your courses from all undergraduate programmes – depending on prerequisites.

 Master: courses and fees on request

 Students from partner institutions need to be officially nominated by their home university.
 After the nomination students apply online and provide supporting application documents.
 Free Movers apply directly.

 - Learning agreement (you may use either the HSBA’s or your university's form)

 - Passport sized photograph (JPG for student ID)

 - Proof of English and/or German proficiency at B2 level (required from ALL students except native speakers).

 - Proof of English proficiency: TOEFL (90 pts.), IELTS (6.0), Cambridge Certificates: FCE with Grade A, CAE with Grade A, B or C, CPE with Grade A, B, or C or academic tutor’s statement of competence in English.

 - Proof of of German proficiency: DSH-Test (DSH2 level), TestDaF (TDN 4 or higher), Goethe-Zertifikat C2: Großes Deutsches Sprachdiplom (GDS) or academic tutor’s statement of competence in German.
 Other certificates upon request.